mpmarenco/data-engineer-test/README.md

 calendar week after registration.
 The calendar week does not include the date of registration.

-if user registered on 2020-01-01 (Wednesday) then it will only be considered if it loaded the application from next Monday until next Sunday (2020-01-06 - 2020-01-12)
+if an user is registered on 2020-01-01 (Wednesday) then it will only be considered to the metric if it loaded the application during the perior of time of next Monday until next Sunday (2020-01-06 - 2020-01-12)

 The output will be display in the console as follows and the percentage will be rounded to 2 decimal places.